lixuanxian/generator-jumpstart-static/Readme.md

 ## Changelog

 ### v3.0.0
+**Added** Browser-sync is used instead of Connect.
+Includes hot-loading of CSS by default.

+### v3.0.0
 **Added** Gulp has replaced Grunt as the default build script.

 **Deprecated** `yo jumpstart-static:grunt` will generate the same Grunt setup as the sub-3.0 versions of this generator.
-The Grunt setup will no longer be maintained, in favour of Gulp.
+However, the Grunt setup will no longer be maintained, in favour of Gulp.

 ### v2.5.0
 **Added** Gruntfile and task configuration is now a subgenerator, so can be deployed independent of a full generator.